What to do if you're denied home insurance

 Also, if your application has been rejected for reasons related to its current condition, it’s possible that making repairs or upgrades to your home will be enough to get an insurance company to reverse its position and offer you coverage.

-Finally, if you simply cannot find coverage anywhere, chances are good that your state still offers options.
+Finally, if you simply can't find coverage anywhere, chances are good that your state offers help getting home insurance, either through a FAIR plan or a state-backed homeowners insurance company.

 Options for high-risk home insurance